 Group 1 Tab

 Today, I’m a wife and mother, as well as an author, public speaker, trainer, consultant, and host of this website.
 And, like others, getting from “there to here” started out as a personal journey that blossomed into professional opportunities.
+We started out in our home state of Texas, lived in the mountains of Colorado for 23 years, and in December 2014, we moved back to San Antonio.

 My interest in disability issues was born in 1987 in Texas, the same year my son, Benjamin, was born prematurely and then diagnosed with cerebral palsy at the tender age of four months.
 Before that, I had no knowledge of, or experience with, disability issues.
 I grew up in Texas, with my civil service Dad, stay-at-home Mom, and an older brother and sister.
 Life was grand!
 After high school, I enjoyed a stint in a technical school, several jobs, a little college, a marriage and divorce—the usual ups and downs.
 Then I met Mark, my soul-mate, at work; we married and started a family, and life was grander!